PlasmaPy/PlasmaPy/docs/formulary/index.rst

 If a quantity has several names, then the function name should be the one that provides the most physical insight into what the quantity represents.
-For example, 'gyrofrequency' indicates gyration, while Larmor frequency indicates that this frequency is somehow related to a human (or perhaps a cat?) named Larmor.
-Similarly, using omega_ce as a function name for this quantity will make the code less readable to people who are unfamiliar with the notation or use a different symbol.
+For example, ``gyrofrequency`` indicates gyration, while Larmor frequency indicates that this frequency is somehow related to a human (or perhaps a cat?) named Larmor.
+Similarly, using ``omega_ce`` as a function name for this quantity will make the code less readable to people who are unfamiliar with the notation or use a different symbol.

 The docstrings for plasma parameter methods should describe the